aionnetwork/aion-docs/developers/tools/maven-cli/create-a-project.md

 ## Project Structure

-Once you've run the archetype command and filled in the fields, you will have a file structure similar to this:
+Once you've ran the archetype command and filled in the fields, you will have a file structure similar to this:

 ```text
 hello-world/